doraemoncito/noughts-and-crosses/README.md

 The simplest learning player implemented here looks only at its own reward to update Q. For the purpose of this exercise we can take s’ and a’ to be the state and action values before or after the opponent moves.
-For simplicity we have chosen a two stage update method where the player stores both its own and the opponent’s move but only considers its own rewards.
+For simplicity, we have chosen a two stage update method where the player stores both its own and the opponent’s move but only considers its own rewards.
 This ensures continuity in the updates and allows Q values to be propagated back more effectively.